Ed Zed Omega

 Multiplatform documentary Sonic Trace opens us to an authentic and intimate experience of Latin American immigrants, from their new roots in LA neighborhoods and back to their home communities.
 Anayansi Diaz-Cortes reports from both sides of the border on-air, online, and—throughout LA—from a portable storytelling booth, La Burbuja.

-AIR's nationwide Localore production accelerates innovation at public radio and TV stations and sinks new taproots into local communities with "full-spectrum" models that blend on-air, screen, and street media.
-Together, Localore's 10 lead producers—with their stations, interactive storytelling partner Zeega, and a team of more than 230 collaborators—are laying the ground for a more inclusive 21st-century public media.
+AIR's nationwide Localore productions launched in 2013 accelerate innovation at public radio and TV stations and sink new taproots into local communities with "full-spectrum" models that blend on-air, screen, and street media.
+Together, Localore's 12 lead producers—with their stations, interactive storytelling partner Zeega, and a team of more than 230 collaborators—helped lay the ground for a more inclusive 21st-century public media.
 Much of the work continues – Curious City, iSeeChange, Sonic Trace, are among those continuing to develop new models, create documentary films and radio features, and carry public broadcasting into new territory.
-Funding was provided by the Corporation for Public Broadcasting, the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation, the National Endowment for the Arts, and AIR's 940-plus members worldwide.
-To go inside the production, watch our documentary, "This is Localore."
+Funding was provided by the Corporation for Public Broadcasting, the Wyncote Foundation, the John D. and Catherine T. MacArthur Foundation, the National Endowment for the Arts, and AIR's members worldwide.
+To go inside the 2012-13 production, watch our documentary, "This is Localore."
 Learn about the next Localore production “Finding America,” launching in 2015, here.

 Sue Schardt: AIR Executive Director and Localore Executive Producer